 Rebecca Rosenberg has been training and teaching at Steps since its opening in 2000.
 While in high school, Rebecca committed herself to her training in jazz, tap, ballet, hip-hop, lyrical, and pointe.
-She attended Neuqua Valley and assumed leadership roles as the president of the Orchesis Dance Troupe as well as captain of the Varsity Poms Team.
 Rebecca received her Bachelors of Science degree in Chemistry from the University of Illinois in 2008.
 During her time at the University of Illinois, Rebecca was a member of the nationally ranked Illini Dance Team and served as the choreographer of their hip-hop routines competed at the National UDA Competition for three years.
 She also was a member of the University of Illinois branch of the international hip-hop company Dance2XS during her four years at U of I, and served as Artistic Director.
 Amongst her performances with Dance2XS, Rebecca opened for hip-hop artist Chingy, and had the chance to perform and train amongst such hip-hop crews/choreographers as the Jabbawockeez, Marty Kudelka, Sky Hoffman, and Gigi Torres.
 Recently, Rebecca choreographed for a Chevrolet commercial under the direction of Joel Kapity.
 Rebecca continues to train regularly through classes and conventions in order to bring new styles and inspiration to her students.
 She loves finding ways to enrich the dance program at Steps and provide opportunities for the Steps dancers.
 She feels lucky to teach amongst such an accomplished faculty and to be able to share her passion for dance with the students at Steps.